Theodicy

 Gottfried Leibniz coined the term theodicy to justify God's existence in light of the apparent imperfections of the world.

 A theodicy (from Ancient Greek θεός theos, "god" and δίκη dikē, "justice"), meaning 'vindication of God', is an argument in the philosophy of religion that attempts to resolve the problem of evil, which arises when all power (omnipotence) and all goodness (omnibenevolence) are attributed to God simultaneously.

 Unlike a defense, which tries only to demonstrate that God and evil can logically coexist, a theodicy additionally provides a framework in which God and evil's existence are considered plausible.
 The German philosopher and mathematician Gottfried Leibniz coined the term theodicy in his book Théodicée (1710), though numerous responses to the problem of evil had previously been offered.

-Similar to a theodicy, a cosmodicy attempts to justify the fundamental goodness of the universe, while an anthropodicy attempts similar justification of human nature.
+Similar to a theodicy, a cosmodicy attempts to justify the fundamental goodness of the universe, while an anthropodicy attempts a similar justification of human nature.

 Definition and etymology

 As defined by philosopher Alvin Plantinga, a theodicy is "an answer to the question of why God permits evil".
 In this view, theodicy is a theological construct that attempts to vindicate God in response to the problem of evil, which appears inconsistent with the existence of an omnipotent and omnibenevolent God.

 Another definition of theodicy is the vindication of divine goodness and providence in view of the existence of evil.
 The word theodicy derives from the Greek words Θεός, and δίκη.
 Theos is translated as 'God', and dikē can be translated as either 'trial' or 'judgement'.
 Thus, theodicy literally means 'justifying God'.
+People who promote theodicies are known as theodicists.

 In the Internet Encyclopedia of Philosophy, philosopher Nick Trakakis proposes three additional requirements that must be included in a theodicy: